-A world-renowned photographer, Edward Burtynsky creates stunning photos—“reflecting pools of our time”—that explore large-scale social, political, and economic issues, including water, oil, and the upheaval caused by rapid industrialization.
-On stage, he talks about the connection between art and social change, human nature and consumption, and industry and environment.
+World-renowned photographer Edward Burtynsky creates stunning photos—“reflecting pools of our time”—that explore large-scale social, political, and economic issues, including water, oil, and the upheaval caused by rapid industrialization and climate change.
+On stage, he talks about the connection between art and social transformation, human nature and consumption, and industry and environment.

 Edward Burtynsky’s remarkable photographic depictions of global industrial landscapes are included in the collections of over fifty major museums around the world, including the National Gallery of Canada and the Museum of Modern Art in New York.
-His work is the subject of the award-winning documentaries Watermark and Manufactured Landscapes, both directed by Jennifer Baichwal.
+His life and work are the subjects of numerous magazine profiles, including The New Yorker, and award-winning documentaries Watermark, Manufactured Landscapes, and Anthropocene, all of which he co-directed with Jennifer Baichwal and Nicolas de Pencier.
+Anthropocene was recognized by Variety as one of the Best Documentaries of 2019.
 Watermark was awarded the $100,000 Best Canadian Film Award from the Toronto Film Critics Association.
-His exhibitions, which have all been published as books, include Residual Landscapes, Manufactured Landscapes, Before the Flood, China, Quarries, Australian Minescapes, Oil, and Water.

 There is no life without water: the subject of Edward Burtynsky’s newest exhibition and book.
 In this immersive talk—which features his spectacular photographs—Burtynsky tells us the story of where water comes from, how we use it, distribute it, and waste it.
 He shows us its remote sources, the transformation of desert into cities with waterfronts on each doorstep, the compromised landscapes of the American Southwest.
 And, he explores the infrastructure of water management: the gigantic hydroelectric dams and terraced rice fields in the heart of China, the vast irrigation systems of America’s bread basket, and the use of aquaculture.
 Through his poetic images, Burtynsky reveals a vital component of life on earth, and foreshadows the extent to which our future depends on how we deal with this increasingly scarce resource.